natasha korotkova

 I am a theoretical linguist with strong interests in philosophy.
 I work on meaning.
 My research lies mainly at the intersection of formal semantics, formal pragmatics and philosophy of language, with forays into syntax, prosody, and epistemology, and always has a firm cross-linguistic component.

-I am currently an Assistant Professor (Universitair Docent; tenured) at Utrecht University, where I am a researcher at the Language, Logic and Information group at the Institute for Language Sciences and teach in the Liberal Arts and Sciences program at the University College Utrecht.
+I am currently an Assistant Professor (Universitair Docent; tenured) at Utrecht University, where I am a researcher at the Language, Logic and Information group at the Institute for Language Sciences and teach at the University College Utrecht, a liberal arts and sciences college of Utrecht University.
 Before coming to the Netherlands, I worked in Germany, at the Linguistics Department in Konstanz and at the Collaborative Research Center “Construction of Meaning” in Tübingen.
-Before that, I got my PhD in linguistics from UCLA.
+Before that, I received my PhD in linguistics from UCLA.
 And before that, I got the most excellent education in linguistics at the Russian State University for the Humanities.

 Contact me: n dot last name at ucla dot edu